OfficeDev/teams-toolkit-samples/hello-world-bot/README.md

 ## Edit the manifest

-You can find the Teams app manifest in `templates/appPackage` folder.
+You can find the Teams app manifest in `appPackage` folder.
 The folder contains one manifest file:
 * `manifest.template.json`: Manifest file for Teams app running locally or running remotely (After deployed to Azure).

 This file contains template arguments with `{...}` statements which will be replaced at build time.
 You may add any extra properties or permissions you require to this file.
 See the [schema reference](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema) for more information.